christianfosli/christianfosli.github.io/content/posts/2024-systemd-resolved-private-ep/index.md

 tags=["linux"]
 +++

-Today I had an issue related to Azure Private Endpoints and DNS on my laptop when connected to a company office network.
+Yesterday I had an issue related to Azure Private Endpoints and DNS on my laptop when connected to a company office network.
 I think I found a nice work around, so I thought I'd write a blog post about it.
 It's only applicable to Linux systems using systemd-resolved for DNS resolution (e.g. most Ubuntu and Fedora installations).